Diabetic Retinopathy FAQ

 Being diagnosed with diabetes can be a scary time in your life.
 You might wonder how this will affect your overall health, including your vision.
 You might have even heard of diabetic retinopathy before, and are now wondering what this condition entails and what steps you can take to prevent it from negatively affecting your life.

 At Lavenburg Medical Group, we're here to help you answer any questions about diabetic retinopathy, as well as provide ophthalmology services to make sure your retinopathy does not progress into total vision loss.
-We want to help our community members of Elkton MD, Newark DE, and Wilmington, DE, get the eye care services they need.
+We want to help our community members of Elkton MD, and Newark, DE, get the eye care services they need.

 What is Diabetic Retinopathy?